-"I gave you an opportunity to see the world you would risk with your greed from space.
-When that failed, I showed you what your greed would do to the world."
-Stormrider patted Chapman's hand.
-"The technology's perfectly safe.
+“I gave you an opportunity to see the world you would risk with your greed from space.
+When that failed, I showed you what your greed would do to the world.”
+Stormrider patted Chapman’s hand.
+“The technology’s perfectly safe.
 The Phoenix Society used it on me and every other prospective Adversary.
-It's how they administer the Milgram Battery."
+Welcome to the nightmare sequencer.
+It’s how they administer the Milgram Battery.”

 So the frozen Earth, the cabin, the fire, and the basement full of hibernation pods was just a dream?
 “It all felt real.
 I was there.
 I choked on a mouthful of polluted snow.”
 Chapman stared at his hands.
 “I was this close to losing my fingers and feet to frostbite.
 I saw your wife in suspended animation.”

 “I know.
 Naomi and I designed the entire scenario together, and tested it on the first of your investors to back out.”